+An engineering degree will help you address the world’s most pressing challenges.
+If you think creatively, solve practical problems, work collaboratively, lead projects, manage budgets, and communicate effectively, a career in engineering may be for you.
 Engineers apply the theories and principles of science and mathematics to practical and technical problems that benefit society.
-As an engineer, you will take on the world’s most pressing challenges such as cybersecurity, maintaining clean water and viable energy supplies, finding sustainable ways to grow food, building lasting infrastructure, or designing cutting-edge technologies.
+As an engineer, you'll be highly employable with many options for specialization throughout several industries, such as cybersecurity, maintaining clean water and viable energy supplies, finding sustainable ways to grow food, building lasting infrastructure, or designing cutting-edge technologies.

 The Associate in Engineering Science (AES) at ECC degree is designed to parallel the first two years of pre-engineering programs at most Illinois universities.
 It facilitates students transferring into a bachelor’s engineering program with junior standing.

 The engineering program coursework offers what is normally called the "engineering core" at most colleges and universities.

 Get additional information, including AES Program Coursework with class listings and descriptions.